nlspartanNL/WebDesign/README.md

 Want to enhance the design of [mod.works](https://mod.works)?
 Submit a pull request with your recommended changes to the SASS files.

 ## Other Repositories
 Our aim with [mod.works](https://mod.works), is to provide an open modding API.
-You are welcome to view and fork our other codebases in use.
+You are welcome to view and fork our other codebases in use:

-### API Documentation
-Our [API documentation](https://docs.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksAPIDOCS).
-You are welcome to contribute.
+* [API documentation](https://docs.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksAPIDOCS).

-### SDK Documentation
-Our [SDK documentation](https://sdk.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksSDK).
-You are welcome to contribute.
+* [SDK documentation](https://sdk.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksSDK).

-### SDK
-Our [SDK](https://sdk.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksSDK).
+* [SDK](https://sdk.mod.works) is public and open source, the repository can be [found here](https://github.com/DBolical/modworksSDK).
 Game developers are welcome to utilize it directly, to add support for mods in their games, or extend it to create plugins and wrappers for other engines and codebases.
-All contributions welcome.